jcaillon/valet/tests.d/0001-core-functions/results.approved.md

 → invoke5var false 0 true '' fakeexec2
 Invoke function ended with exit code ⌈0⌉. stdout from var:
 ⌈▶ called fakeexec2
-Input stream was:
+▶ fakeexec2 input stream was:
----

----
-Arguments were:
+⌈⌉
 ⌉
 stderr from var:
 ⌈This is an error output from fakeexec2